idlab-discover/AIBOM/README.md

 ## Lineage and relationships

 Each model and dataset is exported to its own BOM file (modelbom or databom).
-When multiple versions exist, a newer model links to its parent via BOM-Link; a single version will be emitted without lineage references.
+When multiple versions exist, a newer model links to its parent via BOM-Link.

 - CycloneDX (specVersion 1.6):
   - Dependencies via the dependency graph